joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/02/10/business/spacex-nlrb-labor-elon-musk.html

 **The Whiskey World Is Reeling, but This Company Has Bigger Troubles**\
 `A new report paints a grim financial picture of Uncle Nearest, a high-profile brand named for an enslaved distiller.
-But its founder is fighting back.`\
+But its founder is fighting the findings.`\
 https://nytimes.com/2026/02/10/dining/drinks/uncle-nearest-whiskey.html

-**Ashley Farquharson wins bronze for second-ever U.S. Olympic medal in women's luge**\
+**Farquharson wins bronze for second-ever U.S. Olympic medal in women's luge**\
 `Farquharson sealed it with a strong fourth run that cemented her medal position.`\
 https://nytimes.com/athletic/7036378/2026/02/10/ashley-farquharson-winter-olympics-luge-bronze-usa/